Key Facts 2021–22

 - 26 intramural offerings

-- Daytime classes in fitness and wellness, tennis and squash, weight training, core strength, aerobic conditioning, and lifeguard training, along with a full dance program
+- Daytime classes in fitness and wellness, tennis and squash, weight training, fishing, cycling, meditation and yoga, core strength, aerobic conditioning, and lifeguard training, along with a full dance program

 - State-of-the-art facilities

 Championships in 2014, 2015, 2016, 2017, 2018, 2019, 2020

 Due to the COVID-19 pandemic, championships were not awarded in spring 2020 and the 2020-21 school year.

 - Girls Cross-Country — Founders League Champions (2014, 2015, 2016)